shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 Reward for defeating Timmy the Minotaur

-Greataxe +6 atk 1d12+4 Slashing
+Melee +6 atk 1d12+4 Slashing

 Heavy, Two-Handed

 As an object interaction or a reaction, you can interact with the interface on the axe’s handle.
-A maze wall appears within 15ft of you.
+A maze wall spawns within 15ft of you.
 **Ability check**: Intelligence DC = 30 – your attunement points
-**Success**: You choose the location and orientation the maze wall appears at.
-You gain 2 attunement points for this weapon.
+**Success**: You choose the location and orientation the maze wall spawns at.
+You gain 2 attunement points.
-**Failure**: The location and orientation the maze wall appears at is random.
-You gain 1 attunement point for this weapon.
+**Failure**: The location and orientation of the maze wall is random.
+You gain 1 attunement point.

 The maze walls that spawn can be horizontally or vertically placed.
 They are 10ft tall, 10ft long, and 1ft thick.
 They have 5AC and 10HP.
 They are immune to Slashing, Piercing, and Fire damage.

 If a creature gets involuntarily moved into a maze wall, the maze wall deals 1d10 Bludgeoning damage to it.
-Saving throw: Constitution DC15
+**Saving throw**: Constitution DC15

 Legendary Attunement Requirement:
-Lower the interact DC to 0.
+Gain 30 attunement points.

 Legendary Attunement Ability:
-The maze wall appear range is increased to 30ft
+The maze wall spawn range is increased by 30ft

 # Larkwren’s Shield

 Reward for defeating Larkwren

-Shield +5AC
+\+5AC

 As a reaction, you may teleport up to 30ft to a location you can see, and that is within 5ft of a creature.
 This movement does not provoke opportunity of attack.
 Then you may cause an attack targeting that creature to target you instead.
 If the attack does no damage, heal that creature for 2d6 healing.